MVukanichh/MVsCS2Config/.github/README.md

   * ArmynC's CS2 Autoexec Repository is Licensed under "Creative Commons Zero v1.0 Universal".
 * [xPaw for Custom Text Mod](https://github.com/xPaw/CS2)
   * xPaw's CS2 Repository is Licensed under "MIT License", which is found in the same directory as the Textmod.
+  * According to xPaw, Textmod is no longer working, therefore it is best to assume that their repository will not be updated in the future.
 * [Github Docs for help with Markdown](https://docs.github.com/en/get-started/writing-on-github)

 <p align="center">(<a href="#about-the-project">back to top</a>)</p>